 Before we can explain why your company needs this form of CRM, we should begin with a social CRM definition.

 Social CRM or SCRM is a branch of customer relationship management software.
 While you may still use traditional CRM, you also mix in social media metrics gained from platforms like Facebook and Twitter.

 The following image illustrates shows how social CRM is different from traditional CRM in which of the following ways?

 Image courtesy of GetCRM.com

 As the graphic shows, CRM often only uses assigned departments while SCRM doesn’t limit its audience base as much.
 While traditional CRM might have a more defined set of rules that the company comes up with, SCRM relies on its customers for those same rules.
 Customers even choose the hours, so there’s no predefined nine-to-five here.
 It’s all about what the customer wants and needs most with SCRM.

 CRM relies on more defined channels, but SCRM does not.
 Instead of always pushing customers to buy, buy, buy, SCRM software and marketing aims for more interaction and communication from the audience, as well as social listening.
-Many view this as an “outside in” process rather than one that’s “inside out,” as traditional CRM is.
+Many view this as an “outside-in” process rather than one that’s “inside-out,” as traditional CRM is.

 The Components of Social CRM

-As you begin using a social media CRM software or at least researching one to use, you’ll come across several unique components of SCRM.
+As you begin using social media CRM tool or at least researching one to use, you’ll come across several unique components of SCRM.

 Let’s talk more about these components now.